REGnosys/rune-docs/website/drr-site/resources/glossary.md

 **MIC** – Market Identifier Code.
 A unique four‑character alphanumeric code, defined by the ISO 10383 standard, that identifies stock exchanges, trading venues, and other market facilities used in global securities trading.

+**provision** – Sits inside the `regulatoryReference` block and captures the verbatim requirement from the regulation or standard.
+It provides the legal basis for the rule’s functional logic.

 **PR** – Pull request

 **PRG** – Peer review group

+**rationale** – An optional explanatory note added to a `regulatoryReference` to clarify why the rule’s functional logic is written the way it is.

 **Recursion** – A method of solving a computational problem where the solution depends on solutions to smaller instances of the same problem.